miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 9
 - Reward: 6

-You've received a contract by someone aliased as “The Collector”, you're skilled enough to track down that they have a last name that ends in “-Stein” and that says enough.
+You’ve received a contract by someone aliased as “The Collector”, you’re skilled enough to track down that they have a last name that ends in “-Stein” and that says enough.
 Powerful figure with hands throughout elite pockets.
-They're paying up to 3x the reward value directly in Kisses (20 million K) and with 5 billion USD.
+They’re paying up to 3x the reward value directly in Kisses (20 million K) and with 5 billion USD.
 This is a bonus on top of 6 Reward Points.
 Their request..?
 They want one attractive female witch for each Elementalist magic, to least rank 5.
 They will pay K100,000 and $1mil for each individual captive delivered as you go along, gaining the rest on completion of the set.
 You can keep any spares you might get along the way.

 Notes:
-+ Obviously, this causes serious faction conflict if you're caught.
++ Obviously, this causes serious faction conflict if you’re caught.
-+ The witches and their allies won't go easily, expect fights
++ The witches and their allies won’t go easily, expect fights
-+ ...The Collector doesn't care what condition you bring them in.
++ ...The Collector doesn’t care what condition you bring them in.
-+/- The Collector isn't new to the game, and can't be tracked down.
-If you cross them, don't expect to live long.
++/- The Collector isn’t new to the game, and can’t be tracked down.
+If you cross them, don’t expect to live long.

 ## Quest: Darkside Crater